Are you ready to take 100% responsibility

 How do I know if homeschooling is right for my family?

 In Wisconsin, parents are subject to remarkably few “musts.”
-Each year, homeschooling parents must provide a minimum of 875 hours of a sequentially progressive curriculum in reading, language arts, mathematics, social studies, science and health as agreed to when they submit their PI-1206 form.
+Each year, homeschooling parents must provide a at least 875 hours of instruction.
+They must also provide “a sequentially progressive curriculum of fundamental instruction in reading, language arts, mathematics, social studies, science and health.
+This subsection does not require the program to include in its curriculum any concept, topic, or practice in conflict with the program’s religious doctrines or to exclude from its curriculum any concept, topic, or practice consistent with the program’s religious doctrines.”
+(Wis Stat 118.165(1)(d)) These are the minimum, reasonable requirements parents agree to when they submit their PI-1206 form to the state.
 (1983 Wisconsin Act 512)

 With this very reasonable statutory freedom, you are free to create a program consistent with your own principles and beliefs.
 The state has no authority to dictate how you create your program.
 You sign an affidavit when you file your PI-1206, agreeing that your program complies with the statutory requirements, just like every other private school in Wisconsin.